Extend

 Location: Lausanne, Switzerland.

-Collaboration with Yamaha Design Laboratory based in Hamamatsu (Japan) and Los Angeles (USA) Year: 2021
+Collaboration with Yamaha Design Laboratory based in Hamamatsu (Japan) and Los Angeles (USA), Year: 2021